javbotero/Outer-Coast/_includes/overview.md

 <strong>Program Overview</strong>

-Read more in our detailed <a class="blue-text text-lighten 1"href="https://docs.google.com/document/d/1KWtakxm8SLXioOaOEbdKde3d7x_hxK7Vd9vws-RrzRc/edit" target="_blank">Program Overview</a>.
+Read more in our detailed [Program Overview](https://docs.google.com/document/d/1KWtakxm8SLXioOaOEbdKde3d7x_hxK7Vd9vws-RrzRc/edit)

-Learn more about how to apply <a class="blue-text text-lighten 1"href="http://outercoast.org/summer/apply/" target="_blank">Here</a>.
+Learn more about how to apply [Here](http://outercoast.org/summer/apply/)

 Applications will be accepted on a rolling basis through May 31.